Season 1, Episode 48

 Vanessa Lapointe:

 Yes.
 I’m glad that you brought that up because I actually had experience through my own work with clients and families that there’s huge misunderstanding about that part in the gentle, respectful, conscious developmental attachment parenting world where we think, oh, we’re supposed to be all warm and fuzzy all the time and we can never upset the child, and so we must swim around as a jellyfish at the bottom of the mountain.
-And then I end up with these parents were frazzled and the telltale sign is resentful of their children because essentially in their overextending of self, they’ve been depending their children and it really creates a backlash.
+And then I end up with these parents who were frazzled and the telltale sign is resentful of their children because essentially in their overextending themselves, they’ve been depending on their children and it really creates a backlash.

 Lorne Brown:

-Okay, you got to give our definition of co depending your child, then what does that mean and look like?
+Okay, you got to give our definition of co depending on your child, then what does that mean and look like?

 Vanessa Lapointe:

-So I will borrow Gila Go’s definition for the purposes of this discussion, depending is not speaking or doing your truth for fear of upsetting the other.
+So I will borrow Gila Go’s definition for the purposes of this discussion, which is not speaking or doing your truth for fear of upsetting the other.
 And then they won’t love you.
 So as a parent, you don’t put the boundary in place, you don’t hold your ground, you don’t say no because you don’t want to upset your child because then they might not love you.

 Lorne Brown: